Keeping coffee beans and grounds in good condition is essential to creating an excellent brew.

 Follow these simple steps to preserve your coffee beans and grounds:

-- Put them in an airtight container or vacuum sealed bag.
+- Put them in an airtight container or a vacuum-sealed bag.

 - Avoid exposure to moisture or direct sunlight.